John Jacob Astor III: Military service

 Astor was elected lieutenant colonel of the 12th Regiment of the New York Militia.
 He resigned from the office in 1853.

 During the American Civil War, Astor served as a volunteer aide-de-camp, with the rank of colonel, to Major General George B. McClellan (then commanding general of the U.S. Army) from November 30, 1861, to July 11, 1862.
 In recognition of his services during the Peninsular Campaign, Astor was brevetted as a brigadier general of Volunteers in March 1865.

-In 1880 he became a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States—a military society of officers who had served in the Union armed forces.
+In 1880, Astor became a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States—a military society of officers who had served in the Union armed forces.
 He was assigned insignia number 1909.

 He regarded his Civil War service as the best of his life and attended the reunions of the Loyal Legion with zeal.

 Philanthropy

-Astor donated objects and funds to the Metropolitan Museum of Art (in 1887 he presented it with his wife's collection of valuable laces and left a bequest of $50,000).
-He and his brother presented Trinity Church with a memorial to their father: a sculptured reredos and altar costing $80,000.
+Astor donated objects and funds to the Metropolitan Museum of Art (in 1887, he presented it with his wife's collection of valuable laces and left a bequest of $50,000).
+He and his brother presented Trinity Church in lower Manhattan with a memorial to their father: a sculptured reredos and altar costing $80,000.
 He left a bequest of $450,000 to the Astor Library, bringing the family benefactions to the institution to a total of about $1,500,000.
-He also gave generously to the New York Cancer Hospital ($100,000 bequest), the Woman's Hospital, St. Luke's Hospital ($100,000 bequest) and the Children's Aid Society.
+He also gave generously to the New York Cancer Hospital ($100,000 bequest), New York City's Women's Hospital, New York City's St. Luke's Hospital ($100,000 bequest) and the Children's Aid Society.

 He took an active interest in the Astor Library beyond funding.
 He was treasurer of its board of trustees, and in 1879 deeded to it the three lots on which the northern wing of the present building was later constructed by him.
 He presented it with his collection of early books and rare manuscripts.

-His deeply religious wife Charlotte supported the newly formed Children's Aid Society and sat on the board of the Women's Hospital of New York, an institution that to her dismay refused to accept cancer patients.
+His deeply religious wife, Charlotte, supported the newly formed Children's Aid Society and sat on the board of Women's Hospital, an institution that to her dismay refused to accept cancer patients.
 She persuaded her husband to donate the money ($225,000) to erect the New York Cancer Hospital's first wing, the "Astor Pavilion".
 For twenty years, she supported a German industrial school.
 From 1872 until her death, she was a manager of the Women's Hospital, besides taking an active part in the Niobrara League to aid the Indians and in many other charities.
 She bequeathed $150,000 to charitable organizations.